TOP

 2021 Macchia Wines, Generous, Mokelumne River-Lodi—Another, (as the name implies) more "generous" heaping of Mohr-Fry-grown fruit, with the characteristically floral, slightly earthy nuances; its rounded, easy textured, medium-full body encapsulating exuberant varietal berryishness, amplified all the more by a touch of sweet oak.

-2021 LangeTwins Family Winery & Vineyards, Starr Vineyard, Mokelumne River-Lodi—Exciting new bottling from this winery's single vineyard portfolio, meant to put "sense of place" at least on the par with varietal character.
-In a way, this particular east side Lodi growth is more "Lodi" than most Lodi bottlings in its true-to-the-appellation black tea-like iteration of the grape; a little less emphasis on earthiness, and a little more emphasis on red cherry/berry qualities, zesty and lithe in its medium-weight body, holding firm within its sturdy structuring through an even keeled flow of the pure berry/tea leaf character, completely unimpeded by oak.
+2021 LangeTwins Family Winery & Vineyards, Starr Vineyard, Mokelumne River-Lodi—Exciting new bottling from this winery's single vineyard portfolio, meant to put "sense of place" at least on par with varietal character.
+In a way, this particular east side Lodi growth is more "Lodi" than most Lodi bottlings in its true-to-the-appellation black tea-like iteration of the grape; a little less emphasis on earthiness, and a little more emphasis on red cherry/berry qualities, zesty and lithe in its medium-weight body, holding firm within its sturdy structuring through an even-keeled flow of the pure berry/tea leaf character, completely unimpeded by oak.

 West side Mokelumne River-Lodi Zinfandel harvest in Cherryhouse Vineyard, owned and farmed by the Perlegos family.

-2021 Christopher Cellars, Cherryhouse Vineyard, Mokelumne River-Lodi—Quintessentially fragrant, flowery Lodi profile; red cherry perfume manifested in sleek, vibrant, acid driven medium body in the "new" low intervention style fermented on native yeast and minimizing the influence of oak.
+2021 Christopher Cellars, Cherryhouse Vineyard, Mokelumne River-Lodi—Quintessentially fragrant, flowery Lodi profile; red cherry perfume manifested in sleek, vibrant, acid-driven medium body in the "new" low intervention style fermented on native yeast and minimizing the influence of oak.

-2018 Oak Ridge Winery, 1906 Vintners, Mokelumne River-Lodi—This label, paying homage to the winery founders Maggio family's arrival from Italy, represents the brand's top of the line, made from their oldest vineyards (planted in the 1950s).
+2018 Oak Ridge Winery, 1906 Vintners, Mokelumne River-Lodi—This label, paying homage to the winery founders Maggio family's arrival from Italy, represents the brand's top-of-the-line, made from their oldest vineyards (planted in the 1950s).
 The wine is very "west side Lodi," ripe fruit toned with perceptively earthy nuances, rounded and medium-full.

 Brochure for upcoming zinfandellive.com event organized by Zinfandel Advocates & Producers.